sydney-machine-learning/pedestrianpathprediction/src_analysis/README.md

 ```

-Or you can use IDE such as pycharm to modify --test_set in code manually:
+Or you can use IDE such as pycharm to modify in code manually:
 ```
 parser.add_argument('--test_set', default='eth', type=str,
                         help='Set this value to [eth, hotel, zara1, zara2, univ] for ETH-univ, ETH-hotel, UCY-zara01, UCY-zara02, UCY-univ')